Turfco

 Weeds will take up space in the lawn making it difficult for the grass to thicken, so now is the time to get on top of them.
 Spray the appropriate herbicide, dig the easy ones out by hand and persevere while the lawn is vulnerable to ensure you get on top of them and prevent further spread.

 There is also a way to prevent some weed types from appearing at all.
-A pre-emergent herbicide like Oxafert targets weed seeds before they take hold by forming a barrier at soil level that stops the germination of any new seedlings.
+A pre-emergent herbicide like Oxafert targets weed seeds before they take hold by forming a barrier at the soil level that stops the germination of any new seedlings.
 Pre-emergents can be used in the prevention of Winter Grass, Summer Grass, Crowsfoot and Crab Grass.

 Your lawn may also be affected by invading grasses like Kikuyu or Couch.
 For tips on removing unwanted grasses from your lawn click here.